jimsere/jimsere/README.md

 ### About me✍️:

 Hey!
-Im Jim, I am a graduate student of the International Hellenic University and I like to create different projects, some more simple, some more complex.
+Im Jim, I am a graduate student of the International Hellenic University and I like to create several projects, some more simple, some more complex.
 Having received the basic knowledge from my academic years, I seek to develop the existing knowledge!

 ## My favourite programming languages are💻: